diegotrrs/myblog/content/posts/when-to-repeat-yourself.md

 > 4. Time passes.
 > 5. A new requirement appears for which the current abstraction is almost perfect.
 > 6. Programmer B gets tasked to implement this requirement.
-> Programmer B feels honor-bound to retain the existing abstraction, but since isn't exactly the same for every case, they alter the code to take a parameter, and then add logic to conditionally do the right thing based on > the value of that parameter.
+> Programmer B feels honor-bound to retain the existing abstraction, but since it isn't exactly the same for every case, they alter the code to take a parameter, and then add logic to conditionally do the right thing based on > the value of that parameter.
 > What was once a universal abstraction now behaves differently for different cases.
 > 7. Another new requirement arrives.
 > Programmer X.